Skip to content

 • Eurostat — EU demographic data

-Integrated platforms: Locus Intelligence aggregates all of the above—UK Census, US Census, global WorldPop grids, income distributions, and travel-time catchments—into a single dashboard.
+Integrated platforms: Locus aggregates all of the above—UK Census, US Census, global WorldPop grids, income distributions, and travel-time catchments—into a single dashboard.
 Instead of downloading CSV files from five different government portals and manually cross-referencing them, you type an address and get the full demographic picture within seconds.

 Step 4: Analyse the Key Metrics